nmehari25/cmd_line_git_challenge/README.md

 # Command Line & Git Challenge

-Thi
-s is my challenge repo
+This is my challenge repo